Simulation framework

 dt: float

-Size of the timestep to be taken; if None the timestep is computed from the CFL condition using the cflCondition() function.
-This timestep should be used in most circumstances, but sometimes we wish to take a manually set timestep, for example, to output a file or plot.
-Thus, the two functions are separated.
-The user is responsible for ensuring that dt does not exceed the CFL criterion!
+Size of the timestep to be taken.
+If None, the timestep is computed based on the CFL condition using the cflCondition() function.
+This timestep should be used in most circumstances, but sometimes we wish to manually set a smaller timestep, for example, to output a file or plot at a particular time.
+The user is responsible for ensuring that a manually chosen dt does not exceed the CFL criterion!

 Returns: